-- ⇒ Irritability and/or high pitched crying

-- ⇒ Difficulty staying awake/lethargy or loss of consciousness

-- ⇒ Difficulty breathing

-- ⇒ Inability to lift the head

-- ⇒ Seizures

-- ⇒ Lack of appetite, vomiting, or difficulty sucking or swallowing

-- ⇒ Poor feeding/sucking

-- ⇒ No smiling or vocalization

-- ⇒ Inability of the eyes to track and/or decreased muscle tone

-- ⇒ Bruises which may be found on the upper arms, rib cage or head resulting from gripping or hitting the head.
+Children are observed for signs of abusive head trauma including irritability and/or high-pitched crying, difficulty staying awake/lethargy or loss of consciousness, difficulty breathing, inability to lift the head, seizures, lack of appetite, vomiting, bruises, poor feeding/sucking, no smiling or vocalization, inability of the eyes to track and/or decreased muscle tone.
+Bruises may be found on the upper arms, rib cage, or head resulting from gripping or from hitting the head.

+Responding to:
-Responding to (Emergency Response): If SBS/ABT is suspected, staff will

-- \Rightarrow Call 911 immediately upon suspecting SBS/AHT and inform the director. - ⇒ Implement school-wide Emergency Response Procedure. - \Rightarrow Call the parent/guardian. - ⇒ If the child has stopped breathing, trained staff will begin pediatric CPR.
+- If SBS/ABT is suspected, staff will: - o Call 911 immediately upon suspecting SBS/AHT and inform the director. - Call the parents/guardians. - o If the child has stopped breathing, trained staff will begin pediatric CPR4.

+Reporting:

-Reporting: Instances of suspected child maltreatment in child care are reported to the Division of Child Development and Early Education (DCDEE) by calling 1-800-859-0829 or be emailing webmasterdc@dhhs.gov.
-Instances of suspected child maltreatment in the home are reported to Mecklenburg County Department of Social Services at (704)336-3000.
+- Instances of suspected child maltreatment in child care are reported to Division of Child Development and Early Education (DCDEE) by calling 1-800-859-0829 or by emailing webmasterdcd@dhhs.nc.gov. - Instances of suspected child maltreatment in the home are reported to the county Department of Social Services.
+Phone number: (704)336-3000